FreemanBoss/alx-system_engineering-devops/0x00-shell_basics/README.md

-##This Directory is for *ALX-SE* project##

-`0x00-shell_basics` contains *19 tasks.* 14 of which is mandatory while the 5 remnants is advanced tasks.
+`shell_basics` contains *19 tasks.* 14 of which is mandatory while the 5 remnants is advanced tasks.
 Which means 19 files will be created viz:

 0. 0-current_working_directory